"it's a beautiful thing to meet someone who makes you forget your troubles" ~ unknown

 Mali 2 months after her rescue.

-I rescued Mali from the side of the road in Sanur, Bali in 2019, she still had stitches in from her rear leg amputation surgery.
-I fostered her initially, and then, when it was clear her owner did not want to be found, I adopted her and decided to live between Australia and Indonesia for her.
-In April 2020 my Social Budaya Visa expired and, due to Covid, could not be renewed nor could I return on another visa due to lockdown.
+In February the following year, it was clear the world was about to change and in April 2020 my Social Budaya Visa expired and, due to Covid, could not be renewed nor could I return on another visa due to lockdown.

 I had no other option than to put Mali into a kennel and to return to Australia indefinitely.
 Life has then taken some unexpected twists and turns and to say there have been some difficult times would be an understatement.
 Through it all, she has kept me going and I have ensured Mali is safe and cared for.
 She moved four times before I found Nyoman’s Kennel and someone that genuinely cared about her as Nyoman does.